rng-guy/NFSMWBartender/README.txt

  • the maximum combo-bounty multiplier for destroying cops quickly,
  • how quickly and at what distances from cops the red "BUSTED" bar fills,
  • how quickly the green "EVADE" bar fills once all cops have lost sight of you,
+ • whether player-damaged cop vehicles are destroyed instantly if flipped over,
- • when exactly (if at all) cop vehicles are destroyed if flipped over,
+ • when exactly (if at all) cop vehicles in general are destroyed if flipped over,
  • when exactly (if at all) racer vehicles are reset if flipped over,
  • when exactly (if at all) interactive music can transition to another track,
  • whether cops in non-player pursuits can request ground supports,